kostaskonkk/datmo/README.md

 ![Visualization of the tracking stage](https://github.com/kostaskonkk/datmo/raw/master/images/flowchart_tracking.png)

 ### Data Association
-The clusters are tracked between time frames by a Nearest Neighbour data association scheme, with a Mahalanobis Distance criterion.\
+The clusters are tracked between time frames by a Nearest Neighbour data association scheme, with a Euclidean distance criterion.\
 ![Visualization of the association algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/association.gif)
 <!--![Visualization of the association algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/data_association.gif)-->

-### Corner Switching
+### Apperance Change Detector
 In cases that the closest corner point of a tracked vehicle changes between measurements, this is detected by comparing the Mahalanobis distance of the four corner points of the vehicle with that of the new L-shape.
 ![Visualization of the corner switching scheme](https://github.com/kostaskonkk/datmo/raw/master/images/corner.gif)
 <!--![Visualization of the association algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/data_association.gif)-->